Linda Ramone: Personal life

-In 2017, Linda was named to Harper's Bazaars list of the 150 Most Fashionable Women Now.
+In 2017, Linda was named to Harper's Bazaars list of the "150 Most Fashionable Women Now".
 In March 2017, she was credited as an inspiration to Gucci's new line, designed by creative director Alessandro Michele, featuring a "Hollywood Forever" Jacket.

 She also appeared as herself in the season seven finale of Portlandia.

 In a 2012 interview with Harper's Bazaar, she showed off the Los Angeles home that she had shared with Johnny Ramone.
 She now shares the home with her partner, J. D. King.
-She also revealed that she collects fashion, music and movie memorabilia and maintains a museum-like house with an Elvis room, Barbie room, horror room, Disney room and rock and roll room.
+She also revealed that she collects fashion, music, and movie memorabilia and maintains a museum-like house with an Elvis room, a Barbie room, a horror room, a Disney room, and a rock and roll room.